openshift-cs/commons.openshift.org/CONTRIBUTING.md

 order of individual track tabs is based on order of occurence when the track appears in the schedule for the first time, in the `gatherings.yml`, irrelevant of the actual time of that session (sessions themselves are ordered chronologically in the rendered schedule though).
 The workshops defined under the `workshops` section render as individual tabs right after tracks in the schedule area.
-The order of the workshop tabs is based on the start time of those workshops.
+The order of workshop tabs is based on the order of appearance of those workshops in the `gatherings.yml` file.

 **Speakers**
 Speaker details that are referenced by `id` in the schedule are kept in this form: